General project data

 The Mátra Power Plant and its region

-Mátra Power Plant is a key player in Hungarian energy sector, providing 15% of domestic electricity production.
-It is also a major regional employer, providing a livelihood for 2,100 workers and their families in the region, and the activities of a 1,000 companies are also closely linked to the plant’s operations.
+Mátra Power Plant is a key player in Hungarian energy sector, providing 13% of domestic electricity production in 2019.
+Since then, the share of production has fallen.
+It is also a major regional employer, approximately providing a livelihood for 2,000 workers and their families in the region, and the activities of a 1,000 companies are also closely linked to the plant’s operations.

-At the same time, the coal-fired power plant is responsible for 8% of domestic GHG emissions and 10% of domestic CO2 emissions, making it the largest emitting facility in Hungary.
+At the same time, the coal-fired power plant is responsible for 9% of domestic CO2 emissions in 2019, making it the largest emitting facility in Hungary.
+Since then, carbon dioxide emissions have fallen below 8%.
 Therefore, it’s clear that without the environmentally and climate-friendly transformation of the Mátra Power Plant, the emission reduction targets set in the domestic policy strategies cannot be achieved.
 The aim of the project, in addition to carbon offsetting, is to preserve jobs and businesses in the region and to bring about economic development and diversification in the region.

 The project also aims to address the challenges of typically low-income households in the area that are still heated with lignite, contributing to the deterioration of air quality in the power plant’s region.